 Park staff are offering a variety of scavenger hunts, guided hikes, Ask-the-Naturalist chats and chickadee programs throughout March Break.
 If we’re lucky, we can celebrate the annual migration of thousands of Tundra Swans and join a park naturalist to view swans and other migratory waterfowl in the Thedford Bog.

 Pinery’s trails are perfect for a healthy walk or quiet solitude.
 Bring your camera, a picnic lunch, art supplies, family and friends and work on that rosy glow on your cheeks.
 Consider an overnight stay in a tent, trailer or one of our roofed accommodation options!

-Rondeau Provincial Park is an amazing place to take in all the wonders of migration as thousands of ducks, geese and swans move through the area, and Wings of Spring features a variety of nature-themed activities!
+Rondeau Provincial Park is an amazing place to take in all the wonders of migration as thousands of ducks, geese and swans move through the area!

 Find the full schedule here.